jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-setup/index.md

 ### Rebound from grief

 In December 2022, I was quite heavily affected by the passing of my Grandmother, after her long and exhausting battle with Bone Cancer.
-Those who knew us knew how close we were, and her passing seriously rocked my emotional foundations, in addition to that of my Mother, Father and Sister.
+Those who knew us knew how close we were, and her passing seriously rocked my emotional foundations, in addition to that of my family.

 I try to make sure I take away at least one maxim from each fundamental moment or figure in my life.
 From my Nan, these were innumerable, but to pick a few: